Credor “35th Anniversary” GCLH975 Spring Drive

 Specifications:

-Scope: Full box, papers, tags, and both straps.
+Scope: Full box, papers, tags, and one strap.

 Movement: 7R88 Manual-wind Spring Drive